Scot Breithaupt: Post-BMX career

-After a failed bid to buy out foreign investors Scot Breithaupt and Mike Devitt lost control of SE Racing trademarks and the control of the company passed to the foreign investors on October 15, 1999.

-Breithaupt was in the promotional and real estate business, but he still was involved with the sport he helped create on a casual basis including racing.
-In 2005, Breithaupt raced for SE Racing, now called SE Bikes, in the amateur cruiser classes – proving that senior BMXer's can still have fulfilling post BMX careers.
+After a failed bid to buy out foreign investors, Breithaupt and Mike Devitt lost control of SE Racing trademarks and the control of the company passed to the foreign investors in 1999.
+Breithaupt was in the promotional and real estate business, but he remained with BMX on a casual basis, including racing.
+In 2005, Breithaupt raced for SE Racing, now called SE Bikes, in the amateur cruiser classes.

-Breithaupt was found dead in a tent in a vacant lot in Indio, California on July 4, 2015.
-Breithaupt was survived by his two sons, Scot Breithaupt Jr. and Brandon Breithaupt, his mother, Carole White Breithaupt, his brother Jeffrey Breithaupt, sister Lynda Breithaupt Muenzer, and several nieces and nephews.
+Breithaupt was found dead in a tent in a vacant lot in Indio, California, on July 4, 2015.